The Larry Sanders Show: Season 5

 The season premiered November 13, 1996, and ended on February 26, 1997.
 Janeane Garofalo decided to leave due to decreasing screen time for her character Paula, the talk show's talent booker.
 Mary Lynn Rajskub (Mary Lou, Paula's assistant) replaced her as booker.
 Jon Stewart became a frequent guest who threatened to replace Larry on the talk show.
 Some of the most famous episodes of the series were made in this season: "Everybody Loves Larry", in which Larry starts suspecting that David Duchovny has sexual feelings for him; "My Name is Asher Kingsley", in which Hank explores his Jewish roots; "Ellen, or Isn't She?", in which Larry and Artie try to find out if Ellen DeGeneres is really a lesbian; "The New Writer", in which Wendy (Sarah Silverman) begins working as a writer, much to Phil's dismay; "The Book", in which Larry writes an autobiography; "Pain Equals Funny", in which Paula leaves the show; and the season finale, "Larry's New Love", in which Hank is afraid the network is trying to replace him.

-The show was nominated for 16 Emmy awards, breaking the record for most nominations for a Comedy Series for an individual Emmy year.
-The record was maintained for ten years, until 30 Rock received 17 nominations for its second season in 2008 and then 22 nominations for its third season in 2009.
-The show was nominated for the fifth time for Outstanding Comedy Series, and was considered a front-runner for the award, but was defeated again by Frasier.
-Shandling was nominated for Outstanding Lead Actor in a Comedy Series.
-Torn and Tambor were nominated for Outstanding Supporting Actor in a Comedy Series.
-Janeane Garofalo was nominated for Outstanding Supporting Actress in a Comedy Series.
-It received two nominations for Outstanding Directing in a Comedy Series: one for Todd Holland for "Everybody Loves Larry", another for Alan Myerson for "Ellen, Or Isn't She?"
-It received three nominations for Outstanding Writing in a Comedy Series: one for Shandling, John Markus and Judd Apatow for the episode "Ellen, Or Isn't She?", another for Peter Tolan for "My Name is Asher Kingsley", and another for Jon Vitti for "Everybody Loves Larry."
-David Duchovny and Ellen DeGeneres received nominations for Outstanding Guest Actor and Guest Actress in a Comedy Series.
-The show was nominated for the Golden Globe Award for Best Series-Musical or Comedy.
-It received two Directors Guild of America Award nominations; one for Holland for "Everybody Loves Larry", another for Alan Myerson for "Ellen, Or Isn't She?"
-It was also nominated for two Writers Guild of America Awards: one for Maya Forbes for "The Book" and another for Shandling, John Markus and Judd Apatow for "Ellen, Or Isn't She?"